Bruce Phillips

 • The food system is deeply tied to land change, fertiliser pollution, freshwater stress and biosphere decline.

-Cattle are the biggest single impact (in his account)
+Cattle have the greatest single impact

-• in a small number of contexts, grazing can be compatible with ecosystem goals
+• In a small number of contexts, grazing can be compatible with ecosystem goals

 Monitoring and the politics of data

-• ice sheets
+• Ice sheets

-• boreal forest dieback
+• Boreal forest dieback

-• coral reef collapse
+• Coral reef collapse

 • Amazon rainforest dieback